arosario513/WindowsReverseShell/README.md

 [!]
 Couldn't connect, retrying...
 ```
 ## Warning
-I'm not responsbible for what you do with this program
+I'm not responsible for what you do with this program